pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-ListPushChannelsResult:
+Returns ListPushChannelsResult with:
-- channels (List): Channels associated with mobile push notifications.
+- channels (List): Channels associated for mobile push notifications.

 ## Remove device from channel

-Requires Mobile Push Notifications add-on (enable in Admin Portal).

-Disable mobile push notifications for a device on specific channels.
+Disable mobile push notifications on the provided set of channels.

 ### Method(s)